Home 70s Culture & Lifestyles 70s Music Contact

 70s punkI truly hated punk rock, and saw no value in it whatsoever.
 Punk was the new rage, but like disco, it wasn't for me.
 I remember my first experiences with the strange new world of Punk Rock.
 At first, I saw it as a sort stupid flash-in-the-pan that would evaporate as quickly as it came to light.
 Oh, how wrong I was; it burst onto the scene like a bomb.

 Soon, the safety pin and razor blade world of punk was mega-popular, and a slew of new bands burst onto the scene.
-One in particular wasThe Clash.
+One in particular that managed to make a fair impression on me wasThe Clash.
 They were tolerable, and their album "London Calling" had a few songs I liked.
-Pretty soon, the Punk wave turned to an offshoot known as "New Wave" which was a cleaned up version of punk that dominated the later '70s and '80s.
-I couldn't think of an easier way to clear out a room than to put just about any punk record on the turntable.
+It wasn't long before Punk gave birth to an offshoot known as "New Wave" which was a cleaned up version of punk that dominated the later '70s and '80s.
 As punk branched off into the evolving New Wave, the music became something more elite.
-Groups like Blondie made a huge splash onto the '70s music scene that created in itself, a counter-culture made up of a careful balance of punk, techno, and mainstream rock.
+Acts like Blondie, The Cars, Gary Numan, David Werner, and The Ramones made a huge splash onto the '70s music scene.
+New Wave created in itself, a counter-culture made up of a careful balance of punk, techno, and mainstream rock that found its strength in '80s.

 Helter Skelter